kyosenergy/docker-credential-sso-ecr-login/README.md

 You can install this via the `go` command line tool.

-To install clone the repository and run:
+To install, clone this repository and run:

 ```
 git clone git@github.com:kyosenergy/docker-credential-sso-ecr-login.git